-'''

-Package:

-Pin: release o=Cloudera, l=Cloudera
+Package: Pin: release o=Cloudera, l=Cloudera Pin-Priority: 501

-Pin-Priority: 501

-'''

-You do not need to run apt-get update after creating this file.
+Note: You do not need to run apt-get update after creating this file.

-Now continue with Step 1a: Optionally Add a Repository Key, and then choose Step 3: Install CDH 5 with YARN on page 163, or Step 4: Install CDH 5 with MRv1 on page 164; or do both steps if you want to install both implementations.
+Continue with Step 2: Optionally Add a Repository Key on page 209.
+Then choose Step 3: Install CDH 5 with YARN on page 210, or Step 4: Install CDH 5 with MRv1 on page 212; or do both steps to install both implementations.